 SEED Grants for innovation in teaching

-The 2020 SEED Grants provide 16 applicants with up to $5,000 each to support innovative or experimental approaches to learning and teaching.
+The 2020 SEED Grants will provide individual applicants or teams up to $5,000 each to support innovative or experimental approaches to learning and teaching.

 The Schuler Educational Enhancement and Development (SEED) Fund for Innovation in Teaching aims to sow innovative teaching practices across the University and support academics with the resources they need to germinate and flourish.
 The short-term objective is to identify and cultivate small-scale teaching initiatives that might otherwise fail to take root.
 The longer-term aim is to propagate an institution-wide culture of educational innovation, experimentation and on-going professional development, thereby lifting the quality of teaching across the University and building stronger communities of practice amongst tertiary teachers.

 In 2020, up to 16 applicants will receive a SEED Grant of up to $5,000 designed to incentivise innovative teaching related to CLeaR’s 2020 theme 'Designing for Learning'.
 This is the last year that the SEED Grants will be available.
 Funding allocations will be made by a panel appointed by the Director of CLeaR.